 Most recent major development: On

-The time between now and any future resumption of the project will provide us with time to make an even stronger case for more environmentally acceptable solutions that avoid blighting valuable landscapes with overhead lines and new substations.
+The time between now and any future resumption of the project will provide us with time to make an even stronger case for more environmentally acceptable solutions that avoid blighting valuable landscapes with overhead lines and new mobile phone masts.

 This also makes valuable time available to work toward the proposed extension of the Area of Outstanding Natural Beauty to include our local landscapes.
 Succeeding with this would bring protections and benefits that would not only help us defend our countryside from unsightly industrialisation, but also potentially make funding available to remove some existing eyesores.

 SVU offer their heartfelt thanks to all who have supported us over the last few years.

 The work we have done is far from wasted and SVU will be ready if we need to regroup to fight another day.
 In the mean while, if you want to help keep new pylons out of our countryside, support the extension of the AONB in any way you can: it’s the best way to secure the natural beauty of our area for us and for future generations.

 SOLAR FARMS: Stour Valley Underground firmly support the deployment of Solar PV in appropriate locations such as on brown field sites and on rooftops.
 In keeping with government policy, appropriate locations do not include best and most versatile agricultural land or high value and heritage landscapes.
 SVU has already contested one inappropriately located solar farm proposal.
 Based on that experience and to support others who seek to protect such countryside, we here provide a toolkit of the relevant ministerial guidance documents along with pointers to applicable planning policy.

 Quick links to four years of campaign content…